How to use SnapBridge with Multiple Cameras Simultaneously

-Nikon’s SnapBridge app allows you to embed the location data from a connected smartphone’s GPS into your photos – even with two cameras simultaneously.
-I have been using this feature for quite some time, even though it is not documented in Nikon’s official online manual.
+Nikon’s SnapBridge app allows you to embed location data in your photos using the GPS of a connected smartphone, and it can do this with two cameras simultaneously.
+I have been using this feature for some time, even though it is not documented in Nikon’s official online manual.

-According to nikonimglib.com, SnapBridge supports coupling with up to five cameras, but only one can be actively linked at a time.
-This is generally correct and applies, for example, to the app’s remote shutter release.
-If you want to use this with two cameras, you have to switch actively between them.
-You can only use the remote shutter release once you’ve done this.
+According to nikonimglib.com, SnapBridge supports pairing with up to five cameras, though only one can be actively connected at any given time.
+This is broadly correct and applies, for example, to the app’s remote shutter function.
+If you want to use it with two cameras, you have to switch actively between them.
+Only then does the remote shutter become available.

 1. Start SnapBridge